 Take some time to review your lists once a month and appreciate how far you’ve come.

 Studying Portuguese with a tutor is an effective way to learn the language.
-However, certain aspects of studying on your own are just as effective, such as vocabulary building and listening practice.
+However, certain aspects of studying on your own are just as effective as having a Portuguese teacher, such as vocabulary building and listening practice.
 But how do you go about learning the accent?

 To be able to live in Portugal or converse with a Latin American native, a Portuguese-speaking student must know Portuguese phonetics off by heart.